rishi-tiwari023/LetCpp/README.md

 ```
 Visit [http://localhost:3000](http://localhost:3000) in your browser.

 ## 📦 Deployment
 You can deploy to Vercel, Netlify, or any static hosting that supports React.
+All data is local—no LeetCode API or external dependencies required for problem content.

 ## 📄 License
 MIT